rogerbinns/apsw/doc/textsearch.rst

 Third party libraries
 =====================

-There are several libraries available on PyPI that can be ``pip`` installed.
+There are several libraries available on PyPI that can be ``pip`` installed (pip name in parentheses)

 NLTK (nltk)
 -----------

 `Natural Language Toolkit <https://www.nltk.org/>`__ has several useful methods to help with search.
-You can use it do do stemming in many different languages, and `different algorithms
+You can use it do stemming in many different languages, and `different algorithms
 <https://www.nltk.org/api/nltk.stem.html>`__::